-- There was a focus on continuous learning and improvement at all levels within the practice. - The practice nurse visited vulnerable patients in their homes. - Staff knew about improvement methods and had the skills to use them. - The practice made use of internal and external reviews of incidents and complaints.
-Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance. - Plans were being made for a new building that would incorporate a dentist and pharmacy.
+- There was a focus on continuous learning and improvement at all levels within the practice.
+The practice had helped to develop a Reflective Interprofessional Education Network (RIPEN) which was an inclusive thematic collaborative learning community for sharing experiences, developing innovations, providing patient centred holistic care. - The practice offered patients over 65 the My Care, My Way integrated care service.
+It had been designed by local patients and GPs is a multi-organisation collaboration led by NHS West London Clinical Commissioning Group. - The practice was leading on design and rollout for the diabetes MDT to the other North West London CCG's. - The practice used a Virtual Lifestyle app called Ourpath to help patients manage conditions such as diabetes. - Staff knew about improvement methods and had the skills to use them. - The practice made use of internal and external reviews of incidents and complaints.
+Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance.